 Other fillings can include chopped onions, chopped peppers, chopped mushrooms, ground beef or chopped Italian sausage

 Mix the ricotta cheese, egg, and parmesan cheese together and set aside (you can do this in advance and store in your cooler in a zip-lock plastic bag).
 In a separate pan saute the other fillings (you can also do this in advance and store in a plastic zip-lock bag in your cooler).
 Line the Dutch oven with foil and spray with cooking spray.
 Add a small amount of sauce to the bottom of the Dutch oven - enough to coat.
-Break the lasagna noodles for form a single layer in the Dutch oven (it doesn't have to be perfect, the noodles will expand as they cook).
+Break the lasagna noodles to form a single layer in the Dutch oven (it doesn't have to be perfect, the noodles will expand as they cook).
 Layer half the ricotta cheese mixture, half the fillings, a third of the mozzarella cheese and a third of the sauce.
 Repeat for a second layer.
 Top with a last layer of noodles and the remaining sauce and cheese.
 Set the Dutch oven over coals or charcoal with 1/3 of the coals below, and 2/3 of the coals on the lid (most of the heat should be on the lid).
 Cook for around an hour, turning frequently to prevent hot spots.
 You may need to add more coals if it loses heat.

 Baked Ziti